andaqu/auto-pdf-highlighter/README.md

 0. Create an OpenAI account, generate an API key, and create an assistant with the prompt and schema found within the `assistant` folder.

 1. Install the required dependencies `pip install -r requirements.txt`

+2. Create a folder called `papers/` and within it, create three subfolders: `raw`,  `highlighted`, and `summaries`.

-2. Create a `.env` file in the same directory as the executable with the following content.
+3. Create a `.env` file in the same directory as the executable with the following content.
    ```
    OPENAI_API_KEY=your_openai_api_key
    OPENAI_ASST_ID=your_openai_assistant_id
    MAIN_PATH=project_directory
    ```
-2. Usage:
+4. Usage:
    - Run `python service.py`
    - Place PDF papers you want to process in the `raw` folder
    - If the `highlighted` folder gets renamed to `highlighted_processing`, the script is working.
 Check the generated `service.log` file for more details.